 - Usually a shooting pain.
 It has also been described as sharp and shooting.

 - May cause numbness and weakness down the leg.

 - Can make it difficult to walk, sit, and stand.

 1. Sciatica Pregnancy Stretches

 One of the best things you can do for your body during pregnancy is stretching.
 The stretches listed below are not only good for relieving and preventing sciatica, but they’re also great for your overall health and wellness.
 Remember, keeping your mind and body healthy helps to keep your baby healthy, too.
-So, here are some stretches you can perform for sciatica during pregnancy.
+So, here are stretches for immediate sciatica pain relief you can perform.

 Piriformis Stretching (Seated)

 The piriformis muscle is often the culprit to blame for sciatica during pregnancy.
 This stretch can help reduce irritation of the sciatic nerve— plus it feels really good.

 - Sit in a chair with your back straight and your feet flat on the floor.